 2025/26 New Skis Preview: What’s New and What to Watch

-At Christy Sports and Sturtevant’s, we geek out on these details because they’re changes you’ll actually notice on snow.
-From lifelong powder hounds to families planning their first trip, this season’s skis and boots are built to make every run smoother, safer, and more fun.
-Here’s a look at the top skis we’ve curated in our stores and online to help you get the most out of your mountain time.
+At Christy Sports and Sturtevant’s, we geek out on these details because they’re changes you’ll actually feel on snow.
+Whether you’re chasing powder, linking your first turns, or skiing bell-to-bell on the groomers, this season’s lineup is built to make every run smoother, safer, and more fun.

 These shifts are making skiing more accessible, more comfortable, and more performance-driven than ever — and you’ll see them across the collections from Atomic, Salomon, Nordica, Blizzard, and other top brands in the months ahead.